jakub-swiniarski/dwm/README.md

 - Alt + F3 - increase the volume (PulseAudio).

 ## Removed functions:
-- toggle the bar on/off.
+- toggle the bar on/off,
+- increase/decrease the number of windows on master.